MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPSubWebs.md

 ```

 ### -Recurse
-If provided, recursion through all subsites and their childs will take place to return them as well
+If provided, recursion through all subsites and their children will take place to return them as well

 ```yaml
 Type: SwitchParameter